ZiadJ/knockoutjs-reactor/README.md

 <b>Further Notes:</b><br/>
 Unlike ```ko.computed``` no listeners are created for subcribables within the evaluator function.
-So we no longer have to concerned about creating unintended triggers as the code gets more complex.
+So we no longer have to be concerned about creating unintended triggers as the code gets more complex.

 Yet another usage not mentioned above example involves calling ```watch``` on a function as shown below: